-Choose an order fulfillment strategy according to the skills and resources available in your company.
-If fulfillment and logistic skills and resources are scarce, you may be better off outsourcing order fulfillment.
-If you have the means in-house, you can gain more control over operations and costs by doing it internally.
-If your company’s inhouse talent and resources are somewhere in the middle, you may want to opt for a hybrid model to give you some of the benefits of both worlds.
+If you have the means in-house, you gain more control over operations and costs by handling fulfillment internally.
+If your company’s in-house talent and resources are somewhere in the middle, you may want to opt for a hybrid model to give you some of the benefits of both worlds.

 Order Fulfillment Models

 Order fulfillment models have been refined over many decades, but the basics hold true, and that is for very sound business reasons.

 What are the types of order fulfillment?